 Although the stalls at the Christmas Village are limited, they hit the highlights with gifts and trinkets ranging from papier-mache ornaments to jewelry and Christmas decorations.
 If you want liqueurs or sweets for souvenirs or charcuterie to munch on later, they’re here.

-When it comes to food, the offerings are standard.
+Food here is standard and somewhat limited.
 There is soup and goulasch in a bread bowl, donuts, and hot dogs, along with a few other dishes and snacks.
-We had planned to have dinner at the market but were a little let down by the selection and creativity of the choices, which is probably due to the market being in the heart of the city surrounded by restaurants.
+We had planned to have dinner here but were let down by the selection and creativity, which is probably due to the market being in the heart of the city surrounded by restaurants.
 (We opted to have tea and snacks and to rest our feet at Hass & Hass instead).

 To see the city’s Christmas lights, spend a few minutes wandering the nearby shopping areas along the Graben and Karntner Strasse for some beautiful displays.